mlovelace/edmetrica-website/content/authors/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Early Warning Systems",
+  "Early warning systems/Applied predictive modeling", "Data science for education",
-  "Student Engagement",
+  "Open science",
-  "Open Science for Education"
+  "Programming & project workflow"
 ]

 # Organizational groups that you belong to (for People widget)